Eliza Szonert: Career

-Born in Victoria, Australia, Szonert acted in a stage production of Cinderella at the Children's Oxford Theatre and appeared in a television commercial for Speeds Shoes.
+Szonert was born on 29 January 1974 in Melbourne, Australia.
+She acted in a stage production of Cinderella at the Children's Oxford Theatre and appeared in a television commercial for Speeds Shoes.
 The year after she finished high school, she secured the role of Danni Stark in Australia's long-running soap opera Neighbours from 1993 to 1996.
 Szonert reprised the role in 2005 for the show's 20th anniversary.

-After leaving Neighbours, she relocated to Los Angeles, where she studied acting for two years and took parts in various television series, including Buffy The Vampire Slayer spin-off Angel.
+After leaving Neighbours, she relocated to Los Angeles, where she studied acting for two years and took parts in various television series, including Buffy the Vampire Slayer spin-off Angel.
 Szonert also played Janine Kellerman in the Australian film The Dish in 2000.
 She had a minor role in Stingers and also acted on stage.
 Szonert then played Trish Moran on the Australian television show Underbelly in 2008.

 Personal life

-Whilst in the States, Szonert married American businessman, Charles Martens in Laguna Beach, California and had three daughters.
+Whilst in the States, Szonert married American businessman Charles Martens in Laguna Beach, California, and had three daughters.

-After divorcing, she moved home to Melbourne, where she started a relationship with Australian businessman, Ashley Crick, with whom she had one son.
+After divorcing, she moved home to Melbourne, where she started a relationship with Australian businessman Ashley Crick, with whom she has one son.